syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ---
 layout: post
 title: Columns in Blazor DataGrid Component | Syncfusion
-description: Checkout and learn here all about Columns in Syncfusion Blazor DataGrid component and much more.
+description: Checkout and learn here all about Columns in the Syncfusion Blazor DataGrid component and much more.
 platform: Blazor
 control: DataGrid
 documentation: ug